CharReek/Project-4-Blog/README.md

 *Bug*- Lookpook page not connecting after creation
 * *The solution* - I had to add a url pattern in the urls.py file

+*Issues* - I had an issue with my images being too large that it was slwoign the speed of the website down
+* *The Solution* - To resolve this issue i put the image through tiny.png

 # Deployment